-2. Air Quality Conformity
+Air Quality Conformity

 The U.S. Congress approved amendments to the Clean Air Act on November 15, 1990.
 Shortly thereafter, urban airsheds were tested and classified on the basis of their attainment or non-attainment to National Ambient Air Quality Standards (NAAQS).
-The Grants Pass Urban Growth Boundary (UGB) was designated as a non-attainment area for particulate matter less than ten micrometers (PM10) and the Grants Pass Central Business District (CBD) non-attainment for carbon monoxide (CO).
-However, monitoring data since that time has shown that pollutant levels are decreasing.
-CO and PM10 levels have steadily declined and continue to be far below the NAAQS.
+On December 26, 2023, MRMPO reached the end of the maintenance period and is considered to be in attainment.
+MRMPO is no longer required to demonstrate conformity for its projects.

-- On October 30, 2000, the Environmental Protection Agency (EPA) redesignated the Grants Pass CO non-attainment area to attainment and approved the maintenance plan. - On December 26, 2003, the EPA re-designated the Grants Pass PM10 non-attainment area to attainment for the NAAQS for PM10 and approved the maintenance plan.
+On October 30, 2000, the Environmental Protection Agency (EPA) re-designated the Grants Pass CO nonattainment area to attainment and approved the maintenance plan.

+On December 26, 2003, the EPA re-designated the Grants Pass PM10 non-attainment area to attainment for the NAAQS for PM10 and approved the maintenance plan.